RV Converter VS Inverter: What’s the difference?

 Converters work well when you’re plugged into city power frequently.
 This is the best solution when you spend all of your time at RV parks with hookups.

 However, if you plan to travel off-grid often you should consider upgrading to a smart converter (multi-stage converter) because they are more efficient.

 Smart converters work just like converters, but charge batteries faster and more completely.
 A smart converter will sense how full your batteries are and adjust amperage and voltage to charge them in an efficient way.

 They charge through four stages: bulk, absorption, float and equalize.

 When the batteries are depleted, a smart charger ramps up the amperage until it gets near full capacity.
-Then it restricts amperages and increases voltage to top off and balance without throwing away extra power or damaging the batteries.
+Then it restricts amperages and decreases voltage to top off and balance without throwing away extra power or damaging the batteries.
 This is known as multi-stage charging.

 Why you should upgrade a converter to a smart converter